-Minneapolis-St. Paul General Aviation Airports
+Minneapolis-St. Paul and General Aviation Airports

-The MAC owns and operates a seven-airport system.
+The MAC owns and maintains a seven-airport system.
 Minneapolis-St. Paul International Airport (MSP) – one of the nation’s largest airports and a key airline hub – is our flagship facility.
 We also own and operate six general aviation airports – sometimes called reliever airports because they attract traffic away from MSP – that serve corporate aircraft and recreational fliers.
 All reliever airports are within 35 miles of the downtowns of Minneapolis and St. Paul.

 Learn More About Our Airports